 What to Do for Overheating

-Should you notice any of the common signs of overheating, please don’t place your dog in ice-cold water or put alcohol on him in an effort to cool him down rapidly, because this can put his body into shock.
+Should you notice any of the common signs of overheating, please don’t place your dog in ice-cold water or put alcohol on him in an effort to cool him down rapidly, because these actions can put his body into shock.

-It is important to bring down a dog’s body temperatures slowly.
+It is important to bring down a dog’s body temperature slowly.
 We recommend you move him to a cool place and drape a damp, cool towel over his body.
-You can re-wet the cloth frequently with cool water, and get him to your vet as soon as you possibly can.
+You can re-wet the cloth frequently with cool water.
+Get him to your vet as soon as you possibly can.

 A dog’s normal temperature is between 100° and 103°F, so once he hits 104°F, he is starting to get into dangerous territory (106°F or higher can be fatal).